whereisaaron/kubernetes-prometheus-operator-deployment/README.md

 - Delete.sh

 Before using the `Deploy.sh` script you should:
-- Copy the '-example' files in 'prometheus-alerts' to create your local alerts configuration
+- Copy the '-example' file in 'prometheus-alerts' to create your local alerts configuration
 - Check the persistent storage settings in 'promethes-operator-config/*.yaml' files
 - Create a [basic auth secret](https://github.com/kubernetes/contrib/tree/master/ingress/controllers/nginx/examples/auth) or comment it out of 'prometheus-ingress/*.yaml'
 - Define these environment variables
+  - `DEPLOY_NAMESPACE` (defaults to 'prometheus')
   - `DEPLOY_PROMETHEUS_DOMAIN`
   - `DEPLOY_ALERTMANAGER_DOMAIN`
   - `DEPLOY_ACME_CLASS` if using [`kube-cert-manager`](https://github.com/whereisaaron/kube-cert-manager)